shlokaj2/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

 I have created the folder called SurfsUp and added the Resources folder in there, with all the necessary files.
-The only file that I have not included yet is the jupyter notebook file because it is just filled with a lot of error messages.
-I will continue to work on this assignment and resubmit it with the jupyter notebook file included at a later time.
+I have also included the jupyter notebook file with the precipitation analysis part completed and most of the station analysis part done.
+I will continue to work on this assignment and resubmit at a later time.